 This post may contain affiliate links.

 Banff is located in the Canadian Rockies in the province of Alberta in Western Canada.
 (No provincial sales tax here!
-Hurrah.)
-It is is 138 km (85 miles) west of Calgary, just an hour and a half drive away.
+Hurrah!), Banff is 138 km (85 miles) west of Calgary, just an hour and a half drive away.

 Getting around Banff

-Hop-on-hop-off bus If you want to pack a lot of sightseeing into one day, a Hop-on-hop-off day bus pass will get you around the top spots from Banff to Lake Louise including Johnston Canyon, Moraine Lake, Lake Louise and the Lake Louise Gondola.
+If you want to pack a lot of sightseeing into one day, a Hop-on-hop-off day bus pass will get you around the top places to visit in Banff National Park including Johnston Canyon, Moraine Lake, Lake Louise and the Lake Louise Gondola.
 Prices from $60.
-Check availability here.

-Local buses: Some of Banff’s more local attractions are too far for comfortable walking, but there is also a bus system, Roam Bus, that makes it easy to get around.
+Some of Banff’s local attractions are too far for comfortable walking, but there is also a bus system, Roam Bus, that makes it easy to get around.

 - Route 1 goes to the Sulphur Mountain Gondola and the Upper Hot Springs.